 - The launch of Protect the Facts, a global awareness-raising campaign with the European Commission, the United Nations and UNESCO

 - The launch of ”Recognizing and Countering Holocaust Distortion: Recommendations for Policy and Decision Makers“ published in partnership with UNESCO

-On International Holocaust Remembrance Day this year, the IHRA, the UN and UNESCO are also organizing a panel to discuss in detail the challenges posed by Holocaust distortion and how it must be internationally addressed.
-CNN, the IHRA's media partner for this panel discussion, will stream this important event and CNN anchor Hala Gorani will moderate the discussion.
+On International Holocaust Remembrance Day 2021, the IHRA, the UN and UNESCO also organized a panel to discuss in detail the challenges posed by Holocaust distortion and how it must be internationally addressed.
+CNN, the IHRA's media partner for this panel discussion, streamed this important event and CNN anchor Hala Gorani moderated the discussion.

 Holocaust distortion is on the rise

 Holocaust distortion excuses, minimizes, or misrepresents the known historical record of the Holocaust.
 Distortion is becoming increasingly prevalent in contemporary culture, from media to politics and across the ideological spectrum.
 A survey of Millennials and Gen Z in all 50 US states conducted by the Claims Conference and published in September 2020 revealed that approximately half (49%) had seen Holocaust denial and distortion posts online.
 This problem is of course not confined to the Unites States, however.
 Holocaust distortion is an international phenomenon and can be found all over the world, in all corners of society.